NeighTools/COM3D2.BepInEx.AIO/docs/README_en.md

 ## How to install

 1. Move the contents of this archive into COM3D2/CM3D2 root folder.
 Overwrite if asked.
+2. Copy `SybarisMigrator.exe` to the game's folder!
-2. Run `SybarisMigrator.exe`
+3. Run `SybarisMigrator.exe` **from the game's folder**.
-3. Follow the migration guide in the opened window
+4. Follow the migration guide in the opened window.

 ## Restoring back to Sybaris 2